 In this way, CBT can become an integrative therapy when it is combined with other techniques and theories to address the specific needs of the client.

+However, it is essential to note that not all forms of CBT are necessarily integrative.
 Some CBT practitioners may adhere strictly to the traditional model, while others may choose to incorporate additional methods, making it an integrative therapy.